camunda/camunda-docs-cawemo/content/user-guide/templates.md

 Cawemo currently supports two types of templates:

  * **Service Task templates** represent external service tasks which run outside the process engine's boundaries.
-They can be edited using the [form-based editor](#service-task-template-editor) and you can choose between three implementation types
+They can be edited using the [form-based editor](#service-task-template-editor), and you can choose between three implementation types
    * External Service Task
    * RPA Bridge Task - UiPath
    * RPA Bridge Task - Automation Anywhere